From Surviving to Serving: Our Founder's Story

 A woman in traditional African clothing, a young man in graduation cap and gown, and a man in a black shirt celebrating and making playful gestures indoors.

 Hunger was constant.
 Illness was routine, a result of overcrowding and poor sanitation.
-And at times, drugs felt like the only escape.
-Many of my friends gave in but somehow, I kept going.
+And at times, drugs felt like an easy escape.
+Many of my friends gave in, but somehow, I kept going.
 Whether it was hope or sheer stubbornness, I believed life could be different.

 Jacob H. Murunga